 I love warm weather.
 Not hot sticky weather, but warm weather.
 This week I took an extended weekend trip to Florida and got just that!
 I had an opportunity to attend Sleuthfest in Ft.
 Lauderdale or the London Book Fair.
 I rolled the dice on sun or rain and picked Florida.
 As I wrote in last week's newsletter, the last time I was in Lauderdale in March was back in my college days.

 Tell us about the books you’ve finished reading with your comments and a rating of 1 to 5 stars.
-During the contest period from February 6th to February 20th at noon ET, three lucky readers each will be randomly chosen to win a copy of KEEPER OF LOST CHILDREN by Sadeqa Johnson and THIS IS NOT ABOUT US by Allegra Goodman.
+During the contest period from March 6th to March 20th at noon ET, three lucky readers each will be randomly chosen to win a copy of IT GIRL by Allison Pataki and SERVED HIM RIGHT by Lisa Unger.

 Our major goal for 2026 is to redesign Bookreporter and the rest of the sites in The Book Report Network.
 How can you help?
 We have launched a GoFundMe campaign and are asking for donations.
 Any level of donation that you would be comfortable with is sincerely appreciated.
 If you would prefer donating via check, please send to: